mhilbrunner/tokenprofile/README.md

 - [GM Notes](https://foundryvtt.com/packages/gm-notes/) can similarly attach notes to actors – and other documents, like items.
 Token Profile has an option to display GM Note notes for actors to GMs.
 - [Illandril's Token Tooltips](https://foundryvtt.com/packages/illandril-token-tooltips) displays tooltips for tokens, focusing on stats and data, like HP or attributes.
 - [Token Note Hover](https://foundryvtt.com/packages/token-note-hover) is similar to the above in some ways, but also to Token Profile: it integrates with systems and can display things like biographies or notes if the systems offer those.
-However, that also somewhats limits the notes down to what the system offers.
+However, that also somewhat limits the notes down to what the system offers.
 - [Visual Active Effects](https://foundryvtt.com/packages/visual-active-effects) is super useful to have a "buff bar" for Active Effects.
 Combined with a macro to attach a freeform effect with some name to a token, this can be enough to quickly jot down a line or two and attach it to a token, if that is all thats needed.
 - Also, some systems already feature (more or less extensive) note fields.
 And there's always journals.